what is igaming

 Augmented Reality & Virtual Reality

 Virtual and Augmented Realities are still in their infancy.
-Hence, there is immense scope for future implementation in the iGaming industry.
+Hence, there is immense scope for implementation of AI in the iGaming industry.
 AR/VR will provide added levels of realism and excitement by virtually recreating an authentic casino ambience that players can experience.
 As researchers make significant breakthroughs, the tech will continue to become more accessible and affordable for punters to game anywhere and anytime.

 Conclusion